julien-arino/test-site/_posts/2018-12-16-winnipeg-bus-schedules.md

 title:  "Buses or ants?"
 description: "R code for plotting the activity of bus stops during a typical day in Winnipeg, using data downloaded from Winnipeg Transit.
 Shows how to make movies from the results using convert (ImageMagick) and animation (R library)."
 date:   2018-12-16 00:39:22 -0600
-categories: R data Winnipeg mapping
+categories: r-code data winnipeg mapping
 ---
 The most recent version of the code used in this page (which might be a little different from the one here) can be found [here](https://raw.githubusercontent.com/julien-arino/R-code/master/plotWpgStopSchedules_v1.R).